LibreHealthIO/lh-ehr/ccdaservice/README.md

 # Prepare

-* Import to database, table background_services: ccdaservice/support/background_services.sql - Now included in database.sql and upgrade 5.0.1
+* Import to database, table background_services: ccdaservice/support/background_services.sql - Now included in database.sql and 2_0_0_upgrade.sql
 * If not already completed, you must install the CCM features using the Modules->Manage Modules click Unregistered tab.
 * The Carecoordination module setting for Mirth IP must be set to localhost.
 Menu item: Modules->Manage Modules click in Carecoordination Config, the settings tab.
 * Ignore any errors that do not throw you back to command prompt when using npm install as some libs need to be compiled and is verbose about it.